visualopsholdings/nodes-devops/mac/README.md

 Run "MongoDB Compass".

-You can connect to the local database by creatig a new connection and taking the default.
+You can connect to the local database by creating a new connection and taking the default.

 Click "Open MongoDB shell" for direct access to the mongo shell.